-The FATF notes Nicaragua's progress in improving the elements of its AML/CFT regime covered by its action plan.
-Nicaragua has addressed technical deficiencies to meet the commitments of its action plan regarding strategic deficiencies in the areas that the FATF identified in February 2020.
-Nicaragua is therefore no longer subject to the FATF's increased monitoring process.
+The FATF welcomes Cambodia's significant progress in improving its AML/CFT regime.
+Cambodia has strengthened the effectiveness of its AML/CFT regime to meet the commitments in its action plan regarding the strategic deficiencies that the FATF identified in February 2019 related to improvements in the legal framework for international cooperation and preventive measures, risk-based supervision of FIs and DNFBPs, improving the quality and quantity of FIU disseminations, increasing and improving investigation and prosecution of ML and asset confiscation and establishing and implementing a legal framework for PF TFS.
+Cambodia is therefore no longer subject to the FATF's increased monitoring process.